biggsbenjamin/earlyexitnet/README.md

 - torch 1.13.1 (for CUDA >=11.6)
 - onnx 1.8.1
 - onnxruntime 1.7.0

+> **Note** The versions required for keeping up to date with pytorch and GPU usage mean that the onnx emission may no longer work.
+This is being tested and new versions verified soon.

 This version of ONNX in python is old so requires protobuf compiler to be installed.